yayscripting/YAY-Scripting-framework/README.md

 *This framework is being developed and used by YAY!Scripting http://yayscripting.nl.*

+### What
+YAY!Scripting Framework does include the following functions and uses:
+- Build your application based on the "model-view-controller" structure
+- Use [Smarty](http://www.smarty.net/) in your views
+- Make processing a form easy with our forms module, validate with regular expressions and more easy to use functions
+- Use one of the many [helpers](https://github.com/yayscripting/YAY-Scripting-framework/tree/master/system/helpers)
+- Caching made easy for javascript, css and templates
+- Find errors in your application with very accurate error information
+- Create a command line based application with all the function of th YAY!Scripting framework
+- Many easy to use - and very safe - database functions
+- Use encryption in your database with simply adding a couple of configuration variabels in your models
+- Building a multiple languge website is no problem with the built in language functions
+- CSS with ease using [LESS](http://lesscss.org/)
+-

 ### License
 The copyright of this framework can be found here: http://creativecommons.org/licenses/by-nc/3.0/ Full copyrights can be found in the LICENSE-file.